 Litigation related to mobile communications.
 Technical expertise in telecoms, semiconductors and engineering.

-With its litigation experience and strong ties to law firms like Hoyng ROKH Monegier and Hogan Lovells, M&N has moved into position for advising on international disputes, including UPC proceedings.
-M&N also intensified connections to technology corporates like Google and LG to reduce its dependence on law firms as Hogan Lovells, for instance, which are integrating their own patent attorneys.
-Still, M&N also banks on a self-sufficient patent attorney practice and strengthened its patent filling work in medical technology so it is less dependent on other firms.
+With its litigation experience and strong ties to most relevant litigation firms in the German market, Maikowski & Ninnemann has moved into position for advising on international disputes.
+The firm also intensified connections to technology corporates like Google and LG to reduce its dependence on law firms such as Hogan Lovells, for instance, which are integrating their own patent attorneys.
+Still, Maikowski & Ninnemann also banks on a self-sufficient patent attorney practice and strengthened its patent filing work in other technical areas so it is less dependent on other firms.

-Gunnar Baumgärtel, Felix Gross, Ralf Emig (all patent attorneys)
+Gunnar Baumgärtel (“highly visible in connected cars litigation”, competitor), Felix Gross, Ralf Emig (all patent attorneys)

 19 patent attorneys

 Strong focus on patent prosecution with broad technical expertise for predominantly midsized clients.
 Increasing work for medical technology manufacturers and international mobile phone manufacturers.
 Litigation mainly for international mobile communications companies.